Quincy, Washington: Tourism

 Although George is the closest town to the Gorge Amphitheatre, Quincy is the closest town that offers services such as motels and a full grocery store.
 Quincy sees an uptick in population during concerts.

 The semi-arid climate allows Quincy to go for weeks or months without rain during the summer.
 This makes nearby water recreation such as Crescent Bar a major draw.
 Quincy is the closest town with services to Crescent Bar.
+The Quincy area offers boating, water skiing, hunting, fishing, and snow skiing during parts of the year.